shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/traffic_segregation.md

 ## Validation

-Verify that your site resolve to IPs in your AWS VPC block.
+Verify that your site resolves to IPs in your AWS VPC block.

 ```
 nslookup mystudio-staging.shotgunstudio.com